khairulhasanmd/OpenBBTerminal/website/content/terminal/guides/intros/econometrics.md

 └────────────┴──────────┘
 ```

 The dataset is now properly configured to allow for proper panel regressions.
 This can be done with the <a href="/terminal/reference/econometrics/panel" target="_blank" rel="noreferrer noopener">panel</a> command.
-On the panel page all regressions are performed that are available within the OpenBB Terminal.
+On the panel page all regressions are performed that are available within the Finance Analysis.
 This can be either:

 - `-r pols` (Pooled OLS)
 - `-r re` (Random Effects)